Abel1802/notebooks/journal/ReflectionListening.md

 - I should try some different time in day to practice listening.

-- I should make some clear goals for the short-term and the long-term object. (give myself a reward if I finish my daily goals, otherwise panish myself.)
+- I should make some clear goals for the short-term and the long-term object. (give myself a reward if I finish my daily goals, otherwise punishment myself.)

 ### some important experience for updating (3-12-2022)

-- I more likely to continue my study planning if I get a positive feedback. eg. When I understood the main meaning of the roundtable, a podcost, I want to continue my listening practice.
+- I more likely to continue my study planning if I get a positive feedback. eg. When I understood the main meaning of the roundtable, a podcast, I want to continue my listening practice.